The future of aerospace antennas delivered

 Slotted waveguide antenna arrays

-3D printing can be also used for the production of slotted waveguides antenna arrays.
+3D printing can also be used for the production of slotted waveguides antenna arrays.
 SWISSto12 has developed innovative slotted waveguide solutions that are compatible with batch production of monolithic antennas while offering the best possible RF performance.
 Available from X-band to Ka-band.

 - Customizable aperture shape;